(1800-1831)

 Others have objected to Turner’s indiscriminate slaughtering of men, women and children to try to achieve this end.
 As historian Scot French told The New York Times, “To accept Nat Turner and place him within the pantheon of American revolutionary heroes is to sanction violence as a means of social change.
 He has a kind of radical consciousness that to this day troubles advocates of a racially reconciled society.
 The story lives because it’s relevant today to questions of how to organize for change.”

-READ More: Charlemagne
+READ More: Adam Smith

 Movie and Book